Films watched: Ring of Terror and The Phantom Creeps (Film Serial) Chapter 3note

 The Segments:

-Prologue- Tom and Crow enlist Cambot's help to trigger movie sign early just to mess with Joel.
+Prologue- Tom and Crow enlist Cambot's help to trigger Movie Sign early to mess with Joel.
 Granted, it makes hitting the commercial sign buzzer more difficult for them.

 Segment 1/Invention Exchange

-- The Mads have created a giant life-sized version of Operation which uses a "willing" subject.
-Meanwhile, Joel appropriates an X-ray fluoroscope and uses his own internal organs and a lump of barium to play "Pin-Bolus".
+- Dr. Forrester has created a life-sized version of Operation, using a "willing" Frank as his patient.
+Meanwhile, Joel appropriates an X-ray fluoroscope, a lump of barium, and his own internal organs to play "Pin-Bolus".
 Don't ask where the ball exits.

 Segment 2

-- Inspired by the film, the SOL crew pitch the "Old School for Old Students", where the elderly can return to get their degrees... ostensibly, though the offered curriculum might not lend itself to doing so.
+- Inspired by the old-looking college students, the crew pitch the "Old School for Old Students", a college where the elderly can get their degrees... ostensibly, though the offered curriculum might not lend itself to doing so.

 Segment 3

-- The 'Bots aren't terribly pleased when Joel performs an autopsy on a Hoover vacuum.
+- The 'Bots watch with mounting nausea as Joel performs an autopsy on a Hoover vacuum.

 Segment 4

-- Joel tries to motivate Tom and Crow to say some nice things about the movie.
+- Joel tries to motivate Tom and Crow to say some nice things about the movie for RAM chips.
 They have no shortage of grievances, at least.
-To make matters worse, the Mads reveal that they still have to sit through Chapter Three of The Phantom Creeps.
+To make matters worse, the Mads reveal that they now have to sit through Chapter Three of The Phantom Creeps.

 Segment 5

-- Inspired by the turncoat chauffeur in the Phantom Creeps episode, Frank takes a stab at singing with his original song "If Chauffeurs Ruled the World".
+- Inspired by the turncoat chauffeur in the Phantom Creeps short, Frank takes a stab at singing with his original song "If Chauffeurs Ruled the World".

 - Accentuate the Negative: Joel asks Crow and Servo to say a good thing about the movie and they'll get a RAM chip.
 Neither can think of anything and just point out plot holes in the film.
 After giving a RAM chip to Gypsy, Joel does it for them: "The only good thing about the movie was that it was really short!"